I definitely know I’ve got it – Lewis Hamilton insists he can still compete

 Ferrari lead the way with 16 titles, but the Italians are also in a drought with their last triumph back in 2008.

-Norris aborted both his first and second laps in Q3 and then did not have the speed to match Verstappen and Russell, with the former pipping the Mercedes man to top spot.
+Norris aborted both his first and second laps in Q3 and then did not have the speed to match Verstappen and Russell.

 However, it remains advantage McLaren and they will secure the constructors’ crown on Sunday with one round remaining if they outscore Ferrari by 15 points.